joshrp/moonlight-docs/Fixing-Hardware-Decoding-Problems.md

 If you are using Hackintosh machine, you'll need to find a GPU driver (if available) that correctly implements VideoToolbox decoding for H.264 video.

 # Linux
 Moonlight uses VAAPI, VDPAU, and NVDEC for hardware acceleration on Linux.
-One of those APIs should be compatible with any modern GPU.
+One of those APIs should be compatible with any modern desktop GPU.
 The most common issue preventing it from working properly is a missing driver package for your GPU.

 * Hardware acceleration support may differ between included libraries within the Flatpak, Snap, and AppImage packages.
 If you have hardware acceleration issues, trying a different Moonlight package may resolve the issue.